 - Severe mood swings

-Many times people also experience withdrawal symptoms with Anavar which can last anywhere from just a few weeks to months at a time.
+People often experience withdrawal symptoms with Anavar, which can last anywhere from just a few weeks to months.
 One of the more commonly known symptoms of steroid abuse is aggression.

-Several studies have found that taking anabolic steroids increase aggression in people and make them more irritable.
+Several studies have found that taking anabolic steroids increases aggression and makes people more irritable.
 In turn, this causes them to lash out at anything and anyone and can eventually lead to violence.
-This is known as “roid rage” and happens more often than not to people who are abusing steroids.
+This is known as “roid rage” and happens more often than not to people abusing steroids.

-Researchers believe that the aggression is caused by the fact that steroids produce testosterone which in high levels can lead to irritability.
+Researchers believe that aggression is caused by steroids producing testosterone, which can lead to irritability at high levels.
 Using steroids like Anavar can also lead to several mood disorders like depression, mania, and anxiety.
-If users are prone to these illnesses already, using Anavar will only make matters worse.
+If users are already prone to these illnesses, using Anavar will only worsen matters.

-Believe it or not, but Anavar can even lead to the misuse of other drugs like opiates, marijuana, cocaine, and heroin.
-In fact, some people may purchase their illegal steroids from the same person they get their other illegal substances from.
+Believe it or not, Anavar can even lead to misusing other drugs like opiates, marijuana, cocaine, and heroin.
+Some people may purchase their illegal steroids from the same person they get their other illegal substances from.

-Abusing steroids leads users to take drugs because they are looking for a way to alleviate some of the many symptoms that come with abusing them.
-This results in a vicious cycle that can trap people and ruin their lives.
+Abusing steroids leads users to take drugs because they are looking for a way to alleviate some of the many symptoms of abusing them.
+Unfortunately, this results in a vicious cycle that can trap people and ruin their lives.

 The Side-Effects of Waiting to Get Treatment for an Addiction to Anavar

-Anyone who has developed an addiction to Anavar or any other type of steroid is advised to seek help immediately, otherwise there could be some serious consequences as a result.
-Long-term use of steroids can cause liver damage, infertility, and heart disease amongst other things.
+Anyone with an addiction to Anavar or any other type of steroid is advised to seek help immediately.
+Otherwise, there could be some serious consequences as a result.
+For example, long-term use of steroids can cause liver damage, infertility, and heart disease, among other things.

-Other side effects that result from long-term use of Anavar can also include jaundice, or the yellowing of the skin and eyes, the formation of cysts and tumors on the liver, and abdominal pain.
+Other side effects resulting from long-term use of Anavar can also include jaundice, the yellowing of the skin and eyes, the formation of cysts and tumors on the liver, and abdominal pain.
 Using Anavar for longer than prescribed can also increase your risk of heart disease and issues with your blood vessels.

-Getting help for steroid addiction is imperative so that the situation doesn’t get any worse.
-Those who are looking for a way out can reach out to a treatment center for help.
-There, they will be able to work with professionals who have experience dealing with this particular type of patient.
+Getting help for steroid addiction is imperative so the situation doesn’t worsen.
+Those looking for a way out can contact a treatment center for help.
+There, they will be able to work with professionals with experience dealing with this particular type of patient.

-If you know someone who is abusing steroids, reach out and encourage them to talk to a professional.
-Researchers have found that 56% of users have never divulged to their doctor that they are taking steroids either because they are ashamed, or they truly believe they don’t have a problem.
-Other times people may just be in denial or don’t think there is anything their doctor can do to help them out.
+If you know someone abusing steroids, reach out and encourage them to talk to a professional.
+Unfortunately, researchers have found that 56% of users have never divulged to their doctor that they are taking steroids either because they are ashamed or truly believe they don’t have a problem.
+Other times people may be in denial or don’t think there is anything their doctor can do to help them out.

 One of the most effective ways to get the help one needs is to go to an inpatient drug rehab.
-Inpatient drug rehabs are beneficial to an individual wanting to focus solely on their recovery, as it eliminates all outside distractions and temptations that often keep them in a perpetual cycle of addiction.
+Inpatient drug rehabs benefit individuals who want to focus solely on their recovery.
+It eliminates all outside distractions and temptations that often keep them in a perpetual cycle of addiction.

 Therapy is also another great way to get help for steroid addiction.
-It’s a great way to get the support that you need without having to worry about whether or not you are going to be judged.
+It’s a great way to get the support you need without worrying about whether or not you will be judged.
 Weaning off from an addiction is not an easy feat and certainly not one that people should be doing alone.